yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-jdbc-ssl.md

 ---
-title: Build a Java application that uses YSQL
+title: Build a Java application that uses YSQL over SSL
 headerTitle: Build a Java application
 linkTitle: Java
-description: Build a sample Java application with the PostgreSQL JDBC Driver and use the YSQL API to connect to and interact with YugabyteDB.
+description: Build a sample Java application with the PostgreSQL JDBC Driver and use the YSQL API to connect to and interact with YugabyteDB via SSL/TLS.
 menu:
   latest:
     parent: build-apps